New Account Setup

 What will you post and how often?

 In order for your account to be successful you will need to post regularly, year-round.
-In order to stay engaged with your audience, your content should fit the voice of your channel and be relevant to your department.

 How will you evaluate success?